Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Compliance costs without operational benefit

-• In a real incident: The documents don't help
+• In a real incident: The documents do not help

-• In the next audit: Start all over again
+• In the next audit: Everything starts from scratch again

 • Build resilience capabilities that work

-• Compliance proofs as a byproduct of these capabilities
+• Generate compliance evidence as a byproduct of these capabilities

-• Change of Perspective: Compliance is not bureaucracy – it's a checklist for what you need
+• Shift in perspective: Compliance is not bureaucracy — it is a checklist for what you need

-• Leverage Synergies: NIS2, FINMA, ISO 27001 often require the same
+• Leverage synergies: NIS2, FINMA, ISO 27001 often require the same things

-• Competitive Advantage: Customer trust, insurance conditions, supply chain qualification, M&A evaluation
+• Competitive advantage: Customer trust, insurance terms, supply chain qualification, M&A valuation

-• Avoid the Pitfall: No compliance for compliance's sake – but operational capabilities with compliance proof
+• Avoid the trap: No compliance for compliance’s sake — but operational capabilities with compliance evidence

-2. Do you have an up-to-date Business Impact Analysis?
+2. Do you have a current Business Impact Analysis?

-If you are unsure about question 2 or 3, you have your starting point.
+If you are unsure about question 2 or 3, you have found your starting point.

-(And if you need support to sensibly integrate compliance and resilience – that's exactly what we're here for.)
+(And if you need support to integrate compliance and resilience in a meaningful way — that is exactly what we are here for.)

 Join us on the journey